Privacy Policy

 Website Enquiries / Salary Guide Requests

-We typically retain enquiry data for up to 12 months, unless it becomes part of an ongoing candidate/client relationship.
+We typically retain enquiry data for up to 12 months, unless it becomes part of an ongoing candidate or client relationship.

 Marketing Lists